-In this area of study students explore two aspects of human perception - vision and taste - and analyse the relationship between sensation and perception of stimuli.
+Students explore two aspects of human perception - vision and taste - and analyse the relationship between sensation and perception of stimuli.
 They consider how biological, psychological and social factors can influence a person's perception of visual and taste stimuli and explore circumstances where perceptual distortions of vision and taste may occur.

-How are people influenced to behave in particular
+How are people influenced to behave in particular ways?

-In this area of study students explore the interplay of biological, psychological and social factors that shape the behaviour of individuals and groups.
-They consider how these factors can be used to explain the cause and dynamics of particular individual and group behaviours, including attitude formation, prejudice, discrimination, helping behaviour and bullying.
+Students explore the interplay of biological, psychological and social factors that shape the behaviour of individuals and groups.
+They consider how these factors can be used to explain the cause and dynamics of particular individual and group behaviours, including attitude formation, prejudice, discrimination, helping behaviours and bullying.